 Whiplash Injury Lawyer in Palm Beach Gardens, FL

-Protect your rights after a neck injury in a Palm Beach County crash
+Protect your rights after a neck injury in a Palm Beach Gardens crash

 Whiplash is a common car accident injury that occurs when the neck is suddenly and forcefully jerked backward and then forward, often as a result of a rear-end collision.
 This rapid motion can strain the muscles, tendons, and ligaments in the neck, leading to pain, stiffness, and limited range of motion.